 - Edward Cayley (1782-1868), who settled in Stamford, where he was a successful banker and a town councillor.
 In 1828 he married Frances Twopeny (1796-1851), one of six good-looking daughters of the Reverend Richard Twopeny, rector of Little Casterton, County Rutland: the daughters were collectively nicknamed by people outside the family the “splendid shilling”.
 For his descendants, see a Banker’s Family.

 Jessy Cayley, b.
 1784, who married Samuel Fenton of Underbank, Yorkshire, a substantial house which in the twentieth century became the headquarters of a sizeable company.

 - Thomas Cayley (1786-1857), who went to the West Indies to manage the estates of his uncle Thomas Brown, himself acquiring lands and slaves there.
 In 1812, when he was captaining a ship, he witnessed – and wrote a lengthy account of – an eruption of Mt Soufrière: this has been donated by some members of the Cayley family to the British Library.
+(See the blog post An Early 19th Century Volcanic Eruption in the Caribbean.)
 According to a family legend, he once abandoned a cargo of slaves when his ship foundered, but this may well be myth.
 He became a magistrate of St Vincent, where, in 1809, he married Margaret Harrison.
 Later they returned to England, and he died at Stamford.